lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 ### Lecture videos

-Lecture videos are hosted both on Panopto (MSU's screen capture and video hosting service) and on YouTube.
-[Here](https://montana.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=761aede1-cd37-4643-af61-af3b01276d2e) is the public link to Panopto.
-Lecture videos on YouTube are linked on each lecture page.
-[Here](https://www.youtube.com/playlist?list=PLFO-ZhHYOtp7pDRe9KtG7Tl_MRU2MFMH3) is the YouTube playlist.
+Lectures are recorded and available to watch after class.
+However, if there are technical difficulties recording a lecture, it will not be re-recorded, so come to class when you can to make sure that you do not miss course content or announcements.

 ### Instructor office hours

-My office hours are TBD
+My office hours are Thursdays and Fridays, 3-4:30 in the CS Success Center (Barnard 259).
+You can also contact me on Discord to set up a different meeting time, or drop by my office (Barnard 359) if my door is open.

-or via Discord.
-You can also contact me on Discord to set up a different meeting time.
 You can find office hours for all CS faculty [here](https://www.cs.montana.edu/office-hours.html).

 ### SmartyCats